CivicTechTO/civictechto-scripts/README.md

 ### Setup

-We recommend using `virtualenvwrapper` for isolating your Python environment.
-Then just follow these steps.
+We recommend using `pipenv` for isolating your Python environment.
+After installing, just follow these steps.

 1. Install the required packages:

-    ```
+    ```sh
+    # Run this only first-time or after pulling git changes.
-    $ pip install -r requirements.txt
+    $ pipenv install
+    # Run this at the start of each terminal session.
+    $ pipenv shell
     ```

 2. Copy the configuration file: